djcriley/comp257-final-project/README.md

 ## Runtimes
 - Greedy: O(n log n) because it sorts the inputs based on a certain criteria.
 This is nlogn time.
-- Dynamic Programming: O(n) - becasue it only iterates over the input 1 time.
+- Dynamic Programming: O(n) - because it only iterates over the input 1 time.
-- Brute Force: O(2^n) - becasue it creates all possible subsets of proposals which is 2^n time.
+- Brute Force: O(2^n) - because it creates all possible subsets of proposals which is 2^n time.

 ## Example Output
     -----------------------